KhiopsML/khiops-python/doc/core/index.rst

   For convenience, the public members of the above modules are imported to the ``core`` namespace.
   For example the function `~.api.train_predictor` can be used as follows::

-    from pykhiops import core as pk
+    from khiops import core as kh
-    pk.train_predictor(...)
+    kh.train_predictor(...)

 Main Modules
 ============